djeada/Algorithms-And-Data-Structures/src/collections_and_containers/README.md

 <h1>Hash table</h1>

-In a balanced BST we can achieve <code>O(logn)</code> time complexity for several operations including search.

-Can it get better?

-Yes, we can theoretically reach <code>O(1)</code> in hash tables.

-If we know index in an array we can retrieve and insert element in <code>O(1)</code>.
-What if we had a function that could give us that index for any input?

-This function is called hash function.
+We have already discussed the several types of trees that may reach O(logn) time complexity for a variety of tasks, including search.
+It's an incredible progression from our humble beginnings, but the question remains: can we get better?
+What if we placed each item in a readily defined position, eliminating the need to look for it and eliminating the necessity to preserve ordering while inserting or removing items?
+Yes, we can potentially achieve O(1) time complexity in a data structure known as a "hash table."
+This data structure has an amazing performance in terms of time, but that benefit is offset by the requirement for greater space, as well as by being more complex and hence more difficult to understand and implement.

+<h2>Basic operations</h2>

+* <code>is_empty()</code>: it is self-explanatory.
+* <code>insert(elem)</code>:	append the provided element at the end of the vector
+* <code>retrive(key)</code>: return the vector's last element
+* <code>update(elem)</code>:	remove all elements from the vector
+* <code>delete(position)</code>:	remove the element from the vector at the specified position
+* <code>traverse()</code>: sort vector elements between position start and position end

 <h2>Hash function</h2>

+This is a function that return an index for any input.

-- Purpose: Distribute the keys uniformly into buckets
+- Purpose: Distribute the keys uniformly into buckets.
 - Example:
 1. n: number of keys
 1. m: number of buckets
 1. h(x)</code> = n % m

 To ensure that the distribution is uniform, we can use prime numbers both for the size of the array and in our hash function.
 For string we could compute the ASCII value for each character, add them together, and calculate modulo.

 <h2>Collisions</h2>